 Do your employees know off-hand what your business objectives are for the quarter?
 Do your managers know what each direct report is working on?
 Make goals transparent across the organization can help motivate everyone to do their part.

 One-sided review can be perceived as management being secretive or heavy handed.
-If you want engagement, why ask the person who’s being reviewed how they feel about themselves?
+If you want engagement, why not ask the person who’s being reviewed how they feel about themselves?

-Your mission, values and principles should be in the forefront in the work you do.
+Your mission, values and principles should be in the forefront of the work you do.
 Remind employees of how their individual efforts support the company objectives and how achieving those objectives benefit them and the community.

 Setting goals is important, but not always easy.
 Working together to make goals that combine both work skills and interest help make tasks have more purpose and feel less like “work.”